bartbutenaers/node-red-contrib-onvif-nodes/README.md

 ![Broadcast debug](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-onvif/master/images/onvif_discovery_debug.png)

-When the checkbox *'Separate output message for each device'* is enabled, a separate output message will be generated for each OnVif compliant device.
-When disabled a single output message will be generated, containing an array of all available OnVif devices.
+The ***'address'*** field contains the most important information (in the output message), since it will be used to configure the Onvif device in Node-Red!  *Indeed you will have to create an Onvif device config node for every Onvif device that you have discovered.*  In all other Onvif nodes (Media, PTZ ...), these device config nodes can be selected (in the dropdown) to send Onvif commands to the device:

+![Onvif config](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-onvif/master/images/onvif_config_node.png)

+The Discovery node has following settings:
++ The ***timeout*** time is by default 5 seconds, which means that the node will wait 5 seconds for all devices to respond.
 In normal circumstances all responses will arrive within 3 seconds.
-Therefore the timeout has a *'default time'* of 5 seconds, which means that the node will wait 5 seconds for all devices to respond.

-The ***'address'*** field (in the output message) will be used to configure the Onvif device in Node-Red!
-Via the other Onvif nodes (Media, PTZ ...) a config node needs to be specified, which contains all the information required to connect to the Onvif device:

-![Onvif config](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-onvif/master/images/onvif_config_node.png)
+However when some devices are not detected, it might be useful to increase the timeout time.
+That way slower devices will have more time to respond to the broadcast signal.

++ The checkbox ***'Separate output message for each device'*** allow to control the output messages:
+   + When enabled, a separate output message will be generated for each OnVif compliant device.
+   + When disabled, a single output message will be generated (containing an array of all available OnVif devices).

 ### Media node